 In the summer of 2010 kosher-observant whisky drinkers were surprised to hear that the OU had just certified three scotches from the LVMH Group (Moët Hennessy - Louis Vuitton) — Glenmorangie Original, Glenmorangie Astar and Ardbeg.
-These were three among many with no heksher that had long been enjoyed by minyans and at Jewish celebrations across the world.
+These were three among many with no hekhsher that had long been enjoyed by minyans and at Jewish celebrations across the world.

-There seems little halahic rationale for certification.
+There seems little halachic rationale for certification.
 By law, custom and practice scotch whisky must be produced solely from malt, barley and water with the intercession of some distiller’s yeast.
 No animals are harmed in the process, cultic practices are not invoked and adulteration of the spirit would be a shande to the distillery (though they might not use that word).

 Ardbeg is on the island of Islay in the west of Scotland, but the Glenmorangie distillery is on the drier east coast.
 It’s perched above the swampy shore of Dornoch Firth just downhill from Tarlogie Springs from where it receives its pure, clear water.
 In my role as intrepid whisky correspondent for the Forward, I was happy to investigate what distinguishes an OU kosher malt from, well, a non-OU kosher malt by visiting the Tain distillery where the Glenmorangie whiskies are produced.